-Figure 5-19 Alarm Output Settings
+Figure 5-18 Alarm Output Settings

-- 6. You can copy the settings to other alarm outputs. - 7.
-Click to save the settings.
+6. You can copy the settings to other alarm outputs.

 5.2.5 Handling Exception

 The exception type can be HDD Full, HDD Error, Network Disconnected, IP Address Conflicted and Illegal Login.

 - 1. Enter the Exception settings interface: - Configuration > Event > Basic Event > Exception - 2.
 Check the checkbox to set the actions taken for the Exception alarm.
 Refer to Section 5.2.1 Configuring Motion Detection.